ChenleWang123/Intelligent-Logistics-Platform/README.md

 ---

 ## 🚀 Project Overview
 This project was commissioned by five logistics students from Chang'an University as part of their course design project.
-It was independently designed and developed by me according to their requirements, and used for the Logistics Design Competition demonstration.
+It was independently designed and developed by Chenle Wang according to their requirements, and used for the Logistics Design Competition demonstration.
 The system is a **pure front-end logistics resource scheduling platform**, which simulates enterprise-level logistics operations and resource management through data visualization and AMap integration.
 It includes modules for login, data dashboards, route planning, and management of parts, logistics, and staff information.

 ---